Generic Name: alefacept (a-LEF-a-sept)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of cancer, recurrent infection (eg, pneumonia, skin infections, tuberculosis), or immune system disorder (immunosuppression)
+- if you have a history of cancer or an immune system disorder (immunosuppression)

-- if you are receiving phototherapy or planning to receive vaccinations
+- if you are scheduled to receive a vaccination

 Some MEDICINES MAY INTERACT with Amevive.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Certain immunosuppressants (eg, chemotherapy, prednisone, methotrexate , cyclosporine) because too much immune system suppression may occur, increasing risk of side effects including risk of infection
+- Medicine that can suppress your immune system (eg, chemotherapy, prednisone, methotrexate, cyclosporine) or phototherapy because too much immune system suppression may occur, increasing risk of side effects including risk of infection

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Amevive may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.